 Exterior paint problem solver

-Brownish or tan discoloration on the paint surface due to migration of tannins from the substrate through the paint film.
+Tannin staining is the brownish or tan discoloration on the paint surface due to migration of tannins from the substrate through the paint film.
+Find out more.

-Surfactant leaching occurs when the concentration of water-soluble ingredients on water-based paint, creating a blotchy, sometimes glossy appearance, often with a tan or brownish cast.
+Surfactant leaching occurs when the concentration of water-soluble ingredients on water-based paint creates a blotchy, sometimes glossy appearance, often with a tan or brownish cast.
+Find out more.

 Lapping is a term that describes the appearance of a denser colour or higher gloss where wet and dry layers overlap during paint application.
 Find out more with our Dulux Tech Guide.